Infertility is more common than you might expect, affecting up to one in seven couples. There are two types:

-Reduce your toxic load.
-Cigarettes, drugs and excess alcohol all make you less fertile—so take steps to cut them out of your life.
+- Reduce your toxic load.
+Cigarettes, drugs and excess alcohol all may impact your fertility—so take steps to cut them out of your life.

-A fertile body is a healthy one.
-At the London Clinic of Nutrition, you’ll have a ‘fertility MOT’: a thorough clinical assessment to explore imbalances in your body that may be driving fertility issues.
+We adopt a functional medicine approach that aims to discover the reasons behind your infertility.
+We conduct a thorough clinical assessment to explore imbalances in your body that may be driving fertility issues.

 Each approach is tailored to the individual or couple, but we may look at:

 - Nutrient status We test for nutrient deficiencies, and advise how to optimise your diet.
 We also recommend targeted supplements.

 - Hormonal function We use the comprehensive DUTCH test to look at female hormone levels, and we also use blood tests to investigate thyroid issues.

 - Toxicity We use stool testing and toxicity screens to investigate toxic overload and oxidative stress, both of which negatively affect fertility.